 By Jayaram V

-Mindfulness is complete awareness of all the movements that happen
+Mindfulness is the complete awareness of all the movements that

-in the present moment in one's body, mind or consciousness and also
+of the present moment happenings in one's body, mind and consciousness

-& of itself — ardent, alert, & mindful — putting aside greed & distress
+in & of itself — ardent, alert, & mindful — putting aside

 Complete mindfulness comes with practice, with the development